 - 25 percent (470) involved other animals

-Government data on domestic violence cases reveal a staggering number of animals are victimized by abusive partners each year.
-The HSUS estimates that nearly 1 million animals a year are abused or killed in connection with domestic violence.
+Data on domestic violence and child abuse cases reveal that a staggering number of animals are victimized by abusive parents or partners each year.

-- 71 percent of domestic violence victims report that their abuser also targeted their animal (Ascione, 1997).
+- In one survey, 71 percent of domestic violence victims reported that their abuser also targeted their animal (Ascione, 1997).

-- 50 states currently have felony provisions within their animal cruelty laws.
+- 50 states currently include felony provisions in their animal cruelty laws.

 - Before 1986, only four states had felony animal cruelty laws: Massachusetts (1804), Oklahoma (1887), Rhode Island (1896) and Michigan (1931).